TheJareBear/chatter/README.md

 # chatter
-Pretty simple but ugly web chat service
+Pretty simple but ugly web chat service.
 Backend uses MySQL server on local host with credentials of:

             $host = "localhost";